tymyrddin/purple/source/docs/distribution-networks/observable-semantics/measurements-and-data-records/historian-patterns.md

 A time-series of real measurements is noisy.
 Voltage varies by a few volts second to second due to load fluctuations and reactive power.
 Current varies with customer load changes.
 Frequency drifts by fractions of a Hz as the grid is stressed.
 Real data has natural variation; synthetic data or smoothed data often does not.
-If a historian query returns a time series that is suspiciously smooth (voltage at exactly 240.00V for hours with no variation, or current showing a perfectly linear increase with no noise), that pattern indicates the data may be synthetic or heavily filtered.
+If a historian query returns a time series that is suspiciously smooth (voltage at exactly 230.00V for hours with no variation, or current showing a perfectly linear increase with no noise), that pattern indicates the data may be synthetic or heavily filtered.

-A legitimate data-smoothing scenario occurs when an operator notices a sensor failure (a sensor reporting implausible values) and manually corrects the time-series by replacing the bad values with synthetic estimates.
-If a current sensor fails and reports zero current for an hour when actual current is nonzero, an operator might replace the bad data with interpolated values based on surrounding correct data.
-This correction is documented: the audit log shows a cluster of edits at the same time with an annotation indicating sensor correction.

-An illegitimate scenario occurs when the historian is edited to hide evidence.
-If a fault condition existed that the historian originally recorded, but the historian is later edited to remove or smooth out the evidence of the fault, the edited values would appear suspiciously smooth (all fault-related measurements replaced with constant baseline values, or a fault period replaced with an interpolated smooth transition).
-The difference between legitimate correction and illegitimate editing is context: a legitimate correction is rare, documented, and affects a small time range (seconds to minutes of bad data); an illegitimate edit affects larger time ranges (hours to days) and is not documented.
+Smoothness by itself does not settle it, because smoothing can be legitimate: an operator who finds a failed sensor may replace its bad values with interpolated estimates, documented in the audit log.
+What separates the two is where the smoothness sits.
+A fault the historian once recorded, later smoothed to a constant baseline, is synthetic calm laid over an event the relay's capture and the RTU's log still hold, and that disagreement is the tell.

 ## Event patterns and cascade analysis